 We have divided the material on two subspecies, however, their characterization is ambiguous.
 Subspecies richardsonii is usually recognized by its densely pilose lemmas (visible at a good distance with sufficient light) and its lack of awn; ssp. rubra is mostly awned, and even when its lemmas are hairy, they are not densely white pilose.
 Another difference is found in the panicle structure: ssp. richardsonii has very short branches (very rarely 1 cm) with 1−3 spikelets; ssp. rubra has quite long branches (mostly more than 2 cm) with 4−8 spikelets.

 Festuca rubra ssp. rubra is one of the more frequent introduced plants in Svalbard and mainly confined to settlements, road verges, refuse tips, and meadow fragments by cabins.
-We have not been able to confirm native occurrence, even if plants of some bird cliff populations along the west coast show some features pointing towards ssp. rubra.
-The plants confirmed as this subspecies is strictly ruderal, at present common in Longyearbyen (due to attempts to make the town 'green' and to re-vegetate the road verges by grass seed).
-Elsewhere it has been found in very many mining settlements and by cabins, but probably not persisting.
+The plants confirmed as this subspecies are strictly ruderal, at present common in Longyearbyen (due to attempts to make the town 'green' and to re-vegetate the road verges by grass seed).
+Elsewhere it has been found in numerous mining settlements and by cabins, but probably not persisting.